 Step 2 – Hard Qualifying

-Once you have scheduled a formal meeting, it’s time to work on at a deeper level and performing hard qualifying.
+Once you have scheduled a formal meeting, it’s time to work at a deeper level and perform hard qualifying.
 While soft qualifying is to simply determine if it even makes sense to keep conversing, hard qualifying is determining if there’s a potential deal and if there’s a pressing need to move forward.

 The following questions can be asked in the following categories in order to measure how qualified the prospect is as well as how high the probability is that they will purchase:

 - Need vs. want: What happens if you do nothing?